 IESE MBA Recommendation Questions

-The IESE Business School at the University of Navarra MBA application requires one recommendation, but up to three may be submitted.
+The IESE Business School at the University of Navarra MBA application requires one recommendation, but up to two may be submitted.
 The applicant’s recommendation should be from a current employer.
 The letter should reflect your capacities in the work environment.

 Choose individuals who know you well through significant, direct involvement with you within the last three years, will provide detailed anecdotes and examples to support their assertions, and are sufficiently enthused to spend time writing a thoughtful letter.
 If candidates are unable to provide a letter from a current direct supervisor, former employers or clients, and extra-curricular activities such as Volunteer Organizations can also be considered.